 In addition to Fellowships and Scholarships and Research/Creative Activity Awards, graduate students may be honored through nomination to the Cratis D. Williams Society, Alpha Epsilon Lambda or Who's Who Among American College Students.
 Read about each of these organizations below.

 Please note: All graduate students must maintain a 3.0 GPA, so there are no Latin honors (cum laude, etc.) for graduate students.

 The Cratis D. Williams Society

-Nominations are accepted each semester, and lists of eligible students will be sent to departments shortly after the application for graduation deadline (November, April).
+Nominations are accepted each Spring and Fall semester, and lists of eligible students will be sent to departments shortly after the application for graduation deadline (November and April).

 Specifically, nominees must: